tiny-pilot/tinypilot/ARCHITECTURE.md

 ## uStreamer

 [uStreamer](https://github.com/pikvm/ustreamer) is a third-party video streaming tool.
-It is much faster than other options, and generally delivers a stream on a local network with latency between 100-200ms.
+It is much faster than other options and generally delivers a stream on a local network with latency between 100-200ms.

 Its workflow is: